jao/termite/readme.md

     mv work.db ~/Dropbox/work.db
     ln -s ~/Dropbox/work.db work.db

-[Signup to dropbox](https://www.dropbox.com/referrals/NTIyMDkwMTA5) if you don't have an account yet, this is [my referral link](https://www.dropbox.com/referrals/NTIyMDkwMTA5) - which means if you signup using it, we both get higher space quota.
+[Signup to dropbox](https://www.dropbox.com/referrals/NTIyMDkwMTA5) if you don't have an account yet, please consider using my [my referral link](https://www.dropbox.com/referrals/NTIyMDkwMTA5) because if you do we both get a higher storage quota.

 ## To do

 * add a config file option (at the user's home directory)
+* add database migration-like updates
 * add the option to start and stop working more than once a day
 * add the support to projects, and maybe reports based on projects
 * make better reports